Il Galateo: Context

 A skilled writer in Latin, Della Casa followed Erasmus in presenting a harmonious and simple morality based on Aristotle’s Nicomachean Ethics and notion of the mean, as well as other classical sources.
 His treatise also reveals an obsession with graceful conduct and self-fashioning during the time of Michelangelo and Titian: “A man must not be content with doing good things, but he must also study to do them gracefully.
 Grace is nothing other than that luster which shines from the appropriateness of things that are suitably ordered and well arranged one with the other and together.”
-The work has been edited in this light by such distinguished Italian scholars as Stefano Prandi, Emanuela Scarpa, and Giorgio Manganelli.
+The work has been edited in this light by Stefano Prandi, Emanuela Scarpa, and Giorgio Manganelli among others.

 The work may be read in the context of what Norbert Elias called the “civilizing process.”
 It is generally agreed that, given the popularity and impact of Galateo, the cultural elite of the Italian Renaissance taught Europe how to behave.
 Giulio Ferroni argues that Della Casa “proposes a closed and oppressive conformity, made of caution and hypocrisy, hostile to every manifestation of liberty and originality.”
 Others contend, on the contrary, that the work represents ambivalence, self-control, and a modern understanding of the individual in a society based on civility, intercultural competence and social networking.

 Content

 Della Casa addresses gentlemanly citizens who wish to convey a winning and attractive image.
 With a casual style and dry humor, he writes about everyday concerns, from posture to telling jokes to table manners.
-“Our manners are attractive when we regard others’ pleasure and not our own delight,” Della Casa writes.
+"Our manners are attractive when we regard others' pleasure and not our own delight," Della Casa writes.

-Unlike Baldassare Castiglione’s The Book of the Courtier, the rules of polite behavior in Galateo are not directed to ideal men in a Renaissance court.
-Instead, Della Casa observes the ordinary habits of people who do not realize that clipping one’s nails in public is bad.
-“One should not annoy others with such stuff as dreams, especially since most dreams are by and large idiotic,” he advises.
+Unlike Baldassare Castiglione's The Book of the Courtier, the rules of polite behavior in Galateo are not directed to ideal men in a Renaissance court.
+Instead, Della Casa observes the ordinary habits of people who do not realize that clipping one's nails in public is bad.
+"One should not annoy others with such stuff as dreams, especially since most dreams are by and large idiotic," he advises.

-Valentina D’Urso, Professor of Psychology and author of Le Buone Maniere, writes, “The founding father of this literary genre, [Galateo] is an extraordinary read, lively and passionate.
-One doesn’t know whether to admire more its rich style or the wisdom of the practical words of advice.”
+Valentina D'Urso, Professor of Psychology and author of Le Buone Maniere, writes, "The founding father of this literary genre, [Galateo] is an extraordinary read, lively and passionate.
+One doesn’t know whether to admire more its rich style or the wisdom of the practical words of advice."